OlivierDuchateau/FreeBSD-xfce4.13/README.md

 Configure portshaker to include this overlay in whatever ports tree tyou need it (I strongly suggect using [poudriere](https://github.com/freebsd/poudriere/wiki)) and compile your own packages.

+**NOTE: If you want to compile the sysutils/xfce4-places-plugin port you should manually remove it's line from MOVED after mergine the trees.
+Portshaker will not do this automatically.**

 ### Binary packages

 **These are provided on a best effort basis and no availability warranty is given.**